tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.2.3_to_8.2.5.md

 git pull
 ```

-### 4.5 Test and if it looks good, clear caches and backup the db
+### 4.5 Test and if it looks good, clear caches, backup the db, and backup the backup

 Check that the site loads and shows we are running the new version: